-- Use electronic mail with attachments. - Send messages and Receive documents or attach documents in your official FCC email. - Save files in commonly used word processing program formats. - Copy and paste text, graphics, or hyperlinks. - Open documents in Microsoft Word, Excel, or Adobe Acrobat Reader (PDF). - Use the University LMS (Moodle TM) for course material and attempting quizzes. - Go to other websites on the Internet.
+- Use electronic mail with attachments. - Send messages and Receive documents or attach documents in your official FCC email. - Save files in commonly used word processing program formats. - Copy and paste text, graphics, or hyperlinks. - Open documents in Microsoft Word, Excel or Adobe Acrobat Reader (PDF). - Use the University LMS (Moodle TM) for this course material and for attempting online quizzes, if so required. - Go to other websites on the Internet.